If you’ve ever been hit on your head and “seen stars,” those lights weren’t in your imagination.

 If your retina gets pulled too hard or moves out of its usual position, the result can be a retinal detachment.
 This can cause you to see stars.
 It can also cause you to lose all or part of your vision in that eye.
 A detached retina can often be treated successfully with surgery.

 If you see occasional stars, but have no other symptoms or vision problems, you’re probably fine.
 But at your next eye appointment, tell your doctor how often you see flashes or floaters.
+If you start to see more flashes of light, call your eye doctor right away.
 Also report if you’ve had any injuries, such as a fall or something striking your head.

 Any type of eye injury makes it more likely that you’ll see stars and have problems with your retina.
 That’s why it’s important to wear protective eyewear when working with tools or playing sports, such as racquetball.
 Contact sports, such as football or soccer, boost your odds of getting hit on the head and shaking up your occipital lobe.